Density correction for multivariate spatial fields of global climate model output using deep learning

 \section{Discussion}

-In this paper, we develop a new SPCDE approach for the simultaneous density correction of spatiotemporal PRCP and TMAX.
+In this paper, we develop a new conditional density estimator for the simultaneous density correction of spatial fields of PRCP and TMAX.
 A key goal of our study is to maintain the cross correlation between the two variables during density correction.
-SPCDE leverages the Vecchia approximation to maintain spatiotemporal and inter-variable dependencies, and density estimation is carried out using the deep learning based SPQR method.
+SPECD leverages the Vecchia approximation to maintain spatiotemporal and inter-variable dependencies, and density estimation is carried out using the deep learning based SPQR method.
 Our approach is trained across two spatial fields in the Southeast and Southwest US using historical data from 1951--2000, and tested using data from 2001--2014 for the same region.
-SPCDE is able to outperform QM and CCA, two competing methods, and the joint distribution characteristics of the observational data is preserved in the bias-corrected data.
+SPECD is able to outperform two competing methods (QM and CCA) in most scenarios, and the joint distribution characteristics of the observational data is preserved in the calibrated data.

-SPCDE is highly scalable, since the Vecchia approximation allows for fitting models at different locations and months in parallel.
+SPECD is highly scalable, since the Vecchia approximation allows for fitting models at different locations and months in parallel.
 Additionally, it ensures that the computational cost is linear in the number of grid cells.
-In our current implementation, however, we fit separate models for each month so that seasonality does not affect our results.
+In our current implementation, however, we fit separate models for each month to capture finer seasonal effects.
 Future work will focus on consolidating the monthly models into a single annual model to reduce computational cost and improve estimation (since significantly more data will be available to train the annual model).
-We anticipate this can be achieved by including more time-based covariates to account for trends and seasonality, in a way that improves the estimation of autocorrelation in the data.
+We anticipate this can be achieved by including time-based covariates to account for trends and seasonality.
 Additionally, we plan to extend SPQR to support a bivariate response variable, which could then be used to directly model the joint distribution of TMAX and PRCP without needing to decompose it into a product of a conditional and a marginal distribution.
+Finally, we aim to explore the recently developed semi-parametric quantile regression for extremes framework \citep[SPQRx;][]{majumder2025SPQRx}, as a replacement for SPQR.
+SPQRx is designed for modeling conditional densities with heavy tails, and will likely alleviate some of the issues with modeling the upper tails of TMAX and PRCP, and being more robust to distribution shifts than SPECD based on SPQR.
 The ultimate goal of these anticipated extensions is to provide future projections of TMAX and PRCP across the entire contiguous US.